Workers Compensation Audit Insurance

 - Late registrations or failure to declare new employees

-How does tax audit insurance help with Workers Compensation audits?
+How could tax audit insurance help with Workers Compensation audits?

 These audits can be complex, requiring input from HR, payroll specialists, accountants, and even legal counsel to justify classifications or amend records.
-AuditCover’s tax audit insurance provides cover for:
+AuditCover’s tax audit insurance may provide cover for various professionals’ fees when related to an audit response:

 - Professional fees for audit response preparation

-- Accountants reviewing historical wage data and declarations
+- Accountants’ fees in reviewing historical wage data and declarations

 - Legal advice on worker vs contractor status